fcc-elk-grove/fcc-elk-grove.github.io/README.md

 npm install
 ```

-3. Once the repository has finished installing navigate into the new directory.
+3. Wait for the installation to complete.

-4. We will have to re-compile the SASS files to CSS locally, since the CSS files are not committed to the remote repository
+4. We will have to re-compile the SASS files to CSS locally, since the CSS files are not committed to the remote repository.

 5. Run `npm run compile` to generate the css for your local development.
 Open the index.html file and your version of the project should be up.